CodeKilid/R_and_D/Artistic Subjects/ART.md

 5. Style and influences: Consider the style of the artwork and any discernible influences the artist may have drawn from.
 Is it reminiscent of a specific art movement, such as Impressionism, Cubism, or Surrealism?
 Explore how the artist's unique style contributes to the overall impact.

 6. Emotional response: Reflect on your personal emotional response to the artwork.
 Does it evoke a sense of tranquility, excitement, confusion, or introspection?
 Consider how the artwork's formal elements contribute to these emotional reactions.

+## 3, Set the context:

+its talking about the base of ART :

+1. the vivid color and the dynamic compositions matter.
+2. the art can engaged the viewers to a deeper level of understanding by it's nature
+3. overall impact: we should consider the mood and the emotions and the atmospher these will impact the overall feeling
+4. visual impact: we should think on how the art's elements work together.
+5. initial reaction: its about how a viewer would feel when he/she saw the art for the first time, its about the first personal feeling ot thoughts .

 ## 5, Analyze the artistic elements